-- Screen all employees before they enter the workplace and send employees home who are experiencing COVID symptoms.
-Allow and coordinate with the New Mexico Department of Health and/or the New Mexico National Guard to test symptomatic employees. - Screen all customers as they enter the premises utilizing a COVID questionnaire outlined below (verbally or with a written form).
+- □ Screen all customers as they enter the premises utilizing a COVID questionnaire outlined below (verbally or with a written form).
 Customers who report COVID symptoms or answer affirmatively to any of the following questions should be denied service.
-Restaurants are not required to retain health screening information. - □ Have you been directly exposed to someone under investigation for, or with a confirmed case of, COVID-19 in the past 14 days? - □ Have you experienced any of the following symptoms today, unrelated to a chronic and/or preexisting condition? (select all that apply) - " Fever (100.4 degrees or greater) - " Cough (unrelated to seasonal allergies or asthma) - " Shortness of Breath (unrelated to seasonal allergies or asthma) - " Loss of taste or smell - " GI symptoms (vomit, nausea or diarrhea) (unrelated to a chronic condition) - " Chills - >> Shaking chills, otherwise known as rigors - " Headache - " Muscle pain - " Sore throat - " Fatique - Congestion or runny nose (unrelated to seasonal allergies) - " None - □ Have you been contacted by the NM Department of Health and/or placed under self-quarantine for COVID-19 for any reason? - ☐ Have you tested positive for COVID-19 in the past 14 days?
+Restaurants are not required to retain health screening information.

+- □ Have you been directly exposed to someone under investigation for, or with a confirmed case of, COVID-19 in the past 14 days?

+- □ Have you experienced any of the following symptoms today, unrelated to a chronic and/or preexisting condition? (select all that apply)

+- " Fever (100.4 degrees or greater)

+- Cough (unrelated to seasonal allergies or asthma)

+- " Shortness of Breath (unrelated to seasonal allergies or asthma)

+- " Loss of taste or smell

+- Solution Strategies

+Solution

+Solution

+With the properties

+With the prop

+- " Chills

+- " Shaking chills, otherwise known as rigors

+- " Headache

+- " Muscle pain

+- " Sore throat

+- " Fatigue

+- >> Congestion or runny nose (unrelated to seasonal allergies)

+- " None

+- □ Have you been contacted by the NM Department of Health and/or placed under self-quarantine for COVID-19 for any reason?

+- □ Have you tested positive for COVID-19 in the past 14 days?

+- □ Have you traveled to another state or country in the past 14 days?

+- ☐ Have any members of your household traveled to another state or country in the past 14 days?

+- □ Have you, or a member of your household, traveled by sea (Domestic or International) within the past 14 days?